cssnr/link-extractor/README.md

 1. Go to `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...`
 1. Navigate to the folder you extracted earlier, select `manifest.json` then click `Select File`.
 1. Open `about:config` search for `extensions.webextensions.keepStorageOnUninstall` and set to `true`.

+If you need to test a restart, you must pack the addon.
+This only works in ESR, Development, or Nightly.

+1. Run `npm run build-firefox` then use `web-ext-artifacts/link_extractor-firefox-0.1.0.zip`.
+1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
+1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.